EcoFireGit/ecofire_prototype/documentation.md

 Google Calendar configuration in Google Cloud console.
-ClientID, ClientSecret, Redirect Uri in the app must match the configuration in Step 1 Google Calendar user auth, authorized calendarIds, prioriwise calendarId are stored in google_calendar_auth table Must take caution to restrict events to read only from User's non-prioriwise Calendars
+ClientID, ClientSecret, Redirect Uri in the app must match the configuration in Step 1 Google Calendar user auth, authorized calendarIds, prioriwise calendarId are stored in google_calendar_auth table Must take caution to restrict events to read only from User's non-prioriwise Calendars.
+Currently, there are no api routes available to create events in non-prioriwise Calendars

 ### User Workflow
 1. User is redirected to Google to Authorize prioriwise for access to his calendars -- must check  SELECT ALL when prompted by google